Gyarbij/xknow_infosec/README.md

 ## HTML

+- [strandjs/IntroLabs](https://github.com/strandjs/IntroLabs) - These are the labs for my Intro class.
+Yes, this is public.
+Yes, this is intentional.
+- [madhuakula/kubernetes-goat](https://github.com/madhuakula/kubernetes-goat) - Kubernetes Goat is a "Vulnerable by Design" cluster environment to learn and practice Kubernetes security using an interactive hands-on playground 🚀
+- [rapid7/insightconnect-workflows](https://github.com/rapid7/insightconnect-workflows) - Community workflows for the InsightConnect SOAR product
 - [jiep/offensive-ai-compilation](https://github.com/jiep/offensive-ai-compilation) - A curated list of useful resources that cover Offensive AI.
 - [ninoseki/mihari](https://github.com/ninoseki/mihari) - A tool for OSINT based threat hunting
 - [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.